nishchalb/nishchalb.github.io/content/posts/catnap_components.md

 ![Health Bar node structure](/catnap_components/healthbar_nodes.jpg)

-In its node tree, it most notable contains a `HBoxContainer` to display a row of hearts.
+In its node tree, it most notably contains a `HBoxContainer` to display a row of hearts.
 The below image shows the component used in three different places: 1) The cat's health bar, 2) The boombox's health bar, and 3) The mouse's health bar.

 ![Health Bar example](/catnap_components/healthbar_examples.jpg)